← Back to Knowledge

 Kyushu

-Why do such severe shortages persist despite unit prices of 14-19 yen, 2-3 times higher than Online?
+Why do shortages persist despite unit prices of around 12 yen, over twice Online levels?
 The reason is that batteries of 10 MW or more are institutionally barred from Offline participation, limiting entry to small batteries under 10 MW.
-The fact that such small batteries barely exist in the market yet is the primary cause of the 96.6% shortage rate.
+The fact that such small batteries do not yet exist in sufficient numbers is the main driver of the 67.9% shortage rate.

 On the other hand, Online has advantages that Offline does not.
 Batteries with TSO communication lines can bid not only on Primary Online but also on multiple products such as Composite and Secondary 1, enabling revenue stacking based on time periods and market conditions.
 While Offline's higher unit prices are attractive, the trade-off is that bidding is limited to the single Primary Offline product.

-Awarded unit prices are pinned at the price cap (19.51 yen under the old system, 15.00 yen under the new system) in most areas, at 2-3 times Online levels (2-10 yen).
-For battery operators, Primary Offline can be said to be the product with the highest unit price and the highest probability of winning awards.
+Awarded unit prices approach the new-regime price cap of 15.00 yen in many areas such as Tohoku, Chubu, and Hokuriku, over twice Online levels (~5 yen).
+For battery operators, Primary Offline remains the product with the highest unit price and the highest probability of winning awards.

 Secondary Reserve 1 — Oversupply and Shortage Coexist Across Areas